 The small town of Port Rowan is about a 20-minute drive from the park.

-The unique thing about this sand spit is “constantly shifting sand dunes and sand at the beach.”
+The unique thing about this sand spit is the “constantly shifting sand dunes and sand at the beach.”
 This place is home to a variety of fauna and flora.

 This place is heaven for bird watchers.
 During sunset, you will find hundreds of birds sitting along the shore in lines.
 The Long Point Bird Observatory is located just outside the park.

-We spotted a few Turkey Vultures during our visit there.
+We spotted a few turkey vultures during our visit there.